hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 $ ls -l
 ```

-Note the script for generating the quality metrics, `run_spp.R`.
 There should also be a `README.txt` which contains all the commands, options, and output descriptions.
 Let's check out the `README.txt`:

 ```
 $ less README.txt
 ```
+Note that there are two R scripts that are described in the README file.
+Both will compute the fragment length, and data quality characteristics based on cross-correlation analysis, but one is for use in situations where the duplicates have been removed (`run_spp_nodups.R`).
+This is the script we will be using.

-### Installing R libraries
+#### Installing R libraries

-We will need to install the R package, `caTools`, into our personal R library to run the script:
+In the README you will have noticed an *INSTALLATION* section.
+We will need to install the R package, `caTools`, into our personal R library to run the script.
+To do this, first open up R:

 ```
 $ R
 ```

-In R, use the install.packages() function to install `caTools`:
+Use the install.packages() function to install `caTools`:

 ```
 > install.packages("caTools", lib="~/R/library")